-Do you recall the following image of a cat and a cat tree tower presenting user needs and product features?
-It went viral on social media at some point as it perfectly illustrates modern-day agile product development process.
+Do you recall the following image of a cat and a cat tree tower representing user needs and product features?
+It went viral on social media at some point as it perfectly illustrates the modern-day agile product development process.
 Without proper product discovery, there’s a high chance your product won’t meet the actual user needs.
 If you have a cat, you know what I mean.

 What Does it Have to Do with the Agile Methodology?

 Agile product development is about producing working software in chunks, so-called iterations.
 It favors early release to get invaluable feedback from the users, which in turn feeds into the constant improvement of the product.
 This way, you listen to your users’ needs, observe and learn how they use your product to better understand which functions are lacking and which are not needed at all.
 It’s about bringing value in small increments.